 Brands should make full use of Instagram’s roster of features to drive engagement.
-A story differs from other social media offerings for one main reason — it offers the opportunity for real-time interaction.
-From countdowns to questions, stories offer brands the opportunity to connect with Instagram users on a daily basis.
+A Story differs from other social media offerings for one main reason — it offers the opportunity for real-time interaction.
+From countdowns to questions, Stories offers brands the opportunity to connect with Instagram users on a daily basis.

 Emoji sliders, question stickers, polls, quizzes, and a live chat room all provide the opportunity for Instagram users to express their opinions and learn from your content.
 Brands, of course, have control over what questions they want to ask or have users vote on, which means that they can use them to create greater anticipation around an upcoming event or product launch.